 Maths and English follow the objectives taught through the national curriculum and we use national assessment points to monitor our impact.
 These subjects are taught individually but draw upon as many links as possible to the books that children are reading.
 We believe that if children can hit the national milestones they will be ready for the next stages of their learning.

-In Foundation 1 we focus on Phase 1 of Letters and Sounds, moving onto 'ReadWriteInc' for those children who are ready (but not usually until the Summer Term).
+In Foundation 1 we focus on raising pre phonological awareness, moving onto 'ReadWriteInc' for those children who are ready.
 From Foundation 2 (Reception) onward we use ‘ReadWriteInc’ to teach phonics and reading skills until such time in Yr1 or Yr2 that pupils are no longer in need of this degree of structure.

 In maths we use Power Maths as our main resource across the school from Yr1 to Y6.
 The programme uses a Concrete, Pictorial, Abstract approach that enables pupils to develop their understanding in practical terms before moving onto more abstract representations.
 The programme is rooted in pupils developing a strong understanding of place value and number that then underpins their work across the wider maths curriculum, which includes frequent reasoning and problem solving opportunities in order that core maths skills and knowledge can be frequently applied.
 Foundation 1 and 2 base their Mathematics on the principles of Singapore Maths which feeds very well into Power Maths in Year 1.

 The school operates a curriculum where coverage, content, structure and sequencing develop as children move through the school.
 This is a dynamic process that enables teachers to consider the prior learning and progress that children have made previously when developing their plans and is explained further below.